pantoska/digit-recognizer/README.md

 # Digit recognizer

-An application created to compare machine learning tools for mobile applications realized in the Flutter
+An application created to compare machine learning tools for mobile applications realized in Flutter

 ## Technology